 Class warm-up: Keyboarding on the class typing program, paying attention to posture

-Homework is assigned a week early so students can prepare for the flipped classroom.
+Homework is assigned a week early so students can prepare for a flipped class.

 Any questions from preparatory homework?
 Expect students to review upcoming unit and come to class with questions.